Artists create 3D characters for your favorite games with the use of models, textures and animations.

 Next is the left shoulder connector.
 Select the top connector of the Chest bone and press E, X, .08 and Enter to add the new bone.
 Move it down a bit by selecting the rightmost connector and pressing G, Z, -.09 and Enter.

 Name this bone ShoulderConnector.L.
 This bone will connect the chest to the shoulder.
-Just for the record, none of this is anatomically correct in any way, and it doesn’t need to be. :]
+None of this is anatomically correct in any way, and it doesn’t need to be. :]

 Next up is the arm itself!
-Select the rightmost connector again and press E, X, .85 and Enter in that order.
+Select the rightmost connector of ShoulderConnector.L and press E, X, .85 and Enter in that order.
 This creates one large bone that needs to be split up to create the remaining bones for the left side.

-Select the newly made bone, press W and choose Subdivide.
+Select the newly made arm bone, right-click and choose Subdivide in the context menu.
 Change the number of cuts in the bottom left to 3, so you get four pieces in total.

 Name these bones as follows, from left to right:

-The way these bones are currently laid out might look good at first glance, but because the way the connector between the arm pieces sits (also known as an elbow), the arm won’t be able to bend correctly.
-Hold Z to open the shading menu and drag your cursor to the left to enter the wireframe view and take a look for yourself:
+The way these bones are laid out might look good at first glance, but because the way the connector between the arm pieces sits (also known as an elbow), the arm won’t be able to bend correctly.
+Hold Z to open the shading menu and drag your cursor to the left to enter the wireframe view.

 The red line indicates where the elbow is now and the white line indicates the arm’s bending point on the mesh.
-In order to fix this, select LowerArm.L and move it to the right by typing G, X, .09 and Enter.
+To fix this, select LowerArm.L and move it to the right by typing G, X, .09 and Enter.

-The bones will also all have .R at the end of their name instead of .L to signify what side of the body they’re used for.
+The bones will also all have .R automatically at the end of their name instead of .L to signify what side of the body they’re used for.